 A. Each tournament shall allow fans to enter stadiums after the first game of each set, excluding the area behind the baselines.
-In addition tournaments shall allow fans to enter stadiums after each of the first five games of each set, excluding the area behind the baselines, on a trial basis.
-The trial will begin with events taking place in the week of June 10, 2024 and run through the end of the year.
+In addition tournaments shall allow fans to enter stadiums after each game of each set, excluding the area behind the baselines, on a trial basis.
+The trial will take place through the end of 2025.

-- B. Each ATP Tour tournament shall allow spectators seated above the lowest tier of seats that surround the playing area of the courts to move to and from their seats at any time during play. - The Tournament Director and the Supervisor will make the designation of the lowest tier at each tournament - 2) In cases where there is no clear break in the seating configuration, the Tournament Director and the Supervisor shall determine the most logical designation.
+- B. Each ATP Tour tournament shall allow spectators seated above the lowest tier of seats that surround the playing area of the courts to move to and from their seats at any time during play. - The Tournament Director and the Supervisor will make the designation of the lowest tier at each tournament. - In cases where there is no clear break in the seating configuration, the Tournament Director and the Supervisor shall determine the most logical designation.